 The retention of the sculptors at Champmol therefore provided the conditions for them to develop a unique design for Philip the Bold's tomb.
-Rather than be employed from the beginning to complete this monument according to a specific model of a predecessor's tomb, the project gestated for decades in the sculptors' workshop while also undergoing a complete redesign soon after Sluter took over from Marville.
-This contrasts to the tombs made by Beauneveu and de la Huerta, which closely followed models set by their predecessors.
-The tombs Beauneveu produced follow the designs for the tombs of the kings of France from Philip III to Charles IV, whereas John and Margaret's tomb is a near replica of Philip's, and was stipulated to be so in de la Huerta's contract.
-In contrast, by the time Philip died, and thus when it was deemed necessary to have his tomb completed, Sluter could present to his patron designs and elements of the original one of his predecessor.
+Rather than be employed from the beginning to complete this monument according to a specific model of a predecessor's tomb, the project gestated for decades in the sculptors' workshop while also undergoing a complete redesign soon after Sluter took over from Marville.91 This contrasts to the tombs made by Beauneveu and de la Huerta, which closely followed models set by their predecessors.
+The tombs Beauneveu produced follow the designs for the tombs of the kings of France from Philip III to Charles IV, whereas John and Margaret's tomb is a near replica of Philip's, and was stipulated to be so in de la Huerta's contract.92 In contrast, by the time Philip died, and thus when it was deemed necessary to have his tomb completed, Sluter could present to his patron designs and elements of the monument that he had been planning for a decade, a design he transformed from that of the original one of his predecessor.
 As much as the tomb followed the examples of prior Burgundian and royal tombs in combining black and white stone, it became its own prototype in how its various stone elements were composed and combined.